-\begin{theorem} Let $X$ be a complex-affine surface with the algebraic overshear density property and let $Y$ be a complex manifold.
-If the holomorphic endomorphisms of $X$ and the holomorphic endormophisms of $Y$ are isomorphic as semi-groups, then $X$ and $Y$ are biholomorphic or anti-biholomorphic. \end{theorem} \begin{proof} The flow curve of an LND is an algebraic embedding of $\CC$ and hence proper.
-The theorem then follows from a theorem of Andrist \cite{endos}. \end{proof} \begin{remark} For a manifold $X$ with the density property there exists a proper holomorphic immersion $\CC \to X$.
-If in addition $\dim X \geq 3$, then there exists a proper holomorphic embedding $\CC \to X$ (see Andrist and Wold \cite{embedRiemann}) and the above theorem follows.
+\begin{theorem} Let $X$ be a complex affine surface with the algebraic overshear density property and let $Y$ be a complex manifold.
+If the holomorphic endomorphisms of $X$ and the holomorphic endormophisms of $Y$ are isomorphic as semi-groups, then $X$ and $Y$ are biholomorphic or anti-biholomorphic. \end{theorem} \begin{proof} A general orbit of the $\CC^+$-action generated by an LND gives an algebraic embedding of $\CC \hookrightarrow X$ which is automatically proper.
+The theorem then follows from a theorem of Andrist \cite{endos}*{Theorem 3.3}. \end{proof} \begin{remark} For a manifold $X$ with the density property there exists a proper holomorphic immersion $\CC \to X$.
+If in addition $\dim X \geq 3$, then there exists a proper holomorphic embedding $\CC \to X$ (see Andrist and Wold \cite{embedRiemann}*{Theorem 5.2}) and the above theorem follows.
 If $\dim X = 2$, we do not know in general, whether a proper holomorphic embedding $\CC \to X$ exists. \end{remark}